Chanceb1/Spreadsheet_desktop_app/README.md

 A Windows Forms spreadsheet application built with C# that supports basic spreadsheet functionality including formula evaluation, cell dependencies, and undo/redo capabilities.

+## How to Run

+To run the application (Windows 10/11 devices):

+1. Navigate to the application directory/folder
+2. Double-click the `Spreadsheet.exe` executable
+3. The application will launch and open the main spreadsheet interface

 ## Features

 - Interactive spreadsheet grid with 26 columns (A-Z) and 50 rows